 Ross Blair has a Masters in Mechanical Engineering and recently completed a PhD from Queen's University Belfast, which focused on using biaxial stretching to improve the mechanical performance of bio-resorbable coronary stents.
 Within BMT, Ross specialises in material testing, constitutive modelling, finite element analysis and parametric optimisation.

 Josh Turner has a Masters in Aerospace Engineering and recently completed a PhD from Queen's University Belfast, which focused on the forming behaviour of PEEK films.
 Within BMT, Josh specialises in material characterisation, constitutive modelling and finite element analysis.

 Liam McGovern is a mechanical engineering student in his third year of study and has joined BMT as an intern until September 2020.
 Within BMT, Liam specialises in the design and manufacture of our latest measurement and instrumentation systems.

 Yannis Salomeia is a co-founder and Chief Executive Officer of Blow Moulding Technologies Ltd. Yannis holds a mechatronics bachelor’s degree, a masters in material science and a PhD which focused on developing a better understanding of the process of plastic bottle manufacturing.
 During his PhD, Yannis developed novel instruments and methodologies to support major advancements in process simulation.

-Dr Gary Menary
+Prof. Gary Menary

 Gary leads a research group at Queen’s University focusing on reducing material and energy usage during the stretch blow moulding process using simulation, material modelling, and experimental characterisation.
 Gary is on the editorial board of the International Journal of Material Forming and has also been on the Board of Directors of the European Association of Material Forming (ESAFORM) since 2006.